TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/checklist.md

 ### [Phase 5: Deployment Target Host Provisioning](phase_05)

-_Note: Repeat these steps for both PPRD & PROD._
+_Note: Repeat these steps for each deployment target host._

 - **Action:** [Generate the `dhparam.pem` file on the deployment target host.](phase_05#action1)
 - **Action:** [On the deployment target host create the user `portal`.](phase_05#action2)